 Dr. Rex Moulton-Barrett offers breast augmentation with implants in Alameda and Brentwood to help women achieve lasting self-esteem and positive self-images.
 Breast implants can help do more than improve aesthetic appearances.
 Over 280,000 women in the United States opted for breast augmentation surgery in 2015 of which 98% of women felt the results reached or exceeded their expectations.
 Breast augmentation surgeries are increasingly popular, safe, effective, and successful in the United States.
 Dr. Moulton-Barrett as an experienced surgeon is here to address any concerns and achieve the results you deserve.

-To learn how breast augmentation can improve your appearance, request a complimentary consultation with board-certified plastic surgeon Dr. Rex Moulton-Barrett.
+To learn how breast augmentation can improve your appearance, request a consultation with board-certified plastic surgeon Dr. Rex Moulton-Barrett.

 Brief Guide to Breast Implants and Surgery in The United States

 There are three basic types of implants commonly used in the United States.
 Each implant can be designed to individualized patient specifications after the initial consultation.
 Patients can opt for low profile widths, high profile widths, moderate profile widths, saline implants, silicone implants, or “gummy bear elastic” silicone implants.
 Some basic information about each type of implant is listed below: